 Stroll Kaua‘i’s Prized Botanical GardensKaua‘i

-Limahuli Garden, NTBG’s garden on the north shore, is in a verdant valley overlooking the ocean protected on three sides by craggy, moss-green mountains.
-Upon entering Limahuli, the first sight a visitor sees is the ancient taro terraces.
-It was believed that the first Polynesians who landed on the island constructed these lo‘i kalo, which are backdropped by the majestic Mount Makana.
+LIMAHULI GARDEN can be found in a lush valley overlooking the ocean, protected on three sides by craggy, moss-green mountains.
+Upon entering Limahuli, visitors are awe-struck by the sight of ancient taro terraces that date back to the time when the first Polynesians landed on the island.
+These lo‘i kalo are back-dropped by the majestic MOUNT MAKANA.

-Limahuli has been nationally declared the best natural botanical garden, and is home to a number of native and endangered plant species suited to a wetter environment, with some unique to this valley.
-A recreated Hawaiian forest gives all who go there the chance to walk through a healthy ecosystem that is no longer is seen by most in Hawai‘i.
+Declared by American horticulturists as the BEST NATURAL BOTANICAL GARDEN, Limahuli speaks to Hawaiian culture, both past and present, and is home to a number of native and endangered plant species suited to a wetter environment, with some unique to the valley.
+A recreated Hawaiian forest gives all who go a chance to walk through a healthy ecosystem no longer seen in most of Hawai‘i.

 Limahuli offers both self-guided and guided walking tours and is open five days a week.

 No reservations are needed for the self-guided tour; however, reservations are needed for the guided tour.
 Full tour descriptions, times and online bookings are available at www.ntbg.org/tours or by phone at (808) 826-1053.

 Also on Kaua‘i’s North Shore is PRINCEVILLE BOTANICAL GARDENS, an intimate Eden nestled in a lush valley.
 This 8-acre garden sanctuary is truly a labor of love; once covered with invasive jungle, today the grounds are home to the most diverse private collection of unusual botanical specimens on the island, with native varieties of flowers and plants, including species used for both industrial and medicinal purposes.